adjtomo/seisflows/docs/index.rst

 In most production-scale workflows, SeisFlows must be run on a cluster, or high performance computing system.
-However, serially run example problems making use of 2D solvers like SPECFEM2D are available for small problems and workflow tutorials.
+However, serially run example problems making use of 2D solvers like SPECFEM2D are available.

 SeisFlows + Pyatoa
 --------------------